When a magnetic drive centrifugal pump is a no-brainer

-Seals themselves are a major cause of pump trips and unscheduled shutdowns, so seal-less mag-drive pumps actually improve the performance, reliability and availability of a facility’s system.
+Seals themselves are a major cause of pump trips and unscheduled shutdowns, so seal-less pumps actually improve the performance, reliability and availability of a facility’s system.
 Without seals, there is no friction loss, wear, or noise, all of which affect traditional pumps.
-Of course, mag-drive pumps have disadvantages too (read the pros and cons of magnetic drive centrifugal pumps to find out more).
+Of course, mag-drive pumps have disadvantages too (read the pros and cons of these pumps to find out more).

 Magnetic coupling for the win

-Another area where the mag-drive pump excels is due to the magnetic coupling.
+Another area where this pump excels is due to the magnetic coupling.
 This allows reduced shocks and torque spikes, acting as a fuse in extreme conditions.
 The magnetic couplings can temporarily break if pump has too great a load to prevent damage to the pump.

-Liquids like acids, pollutants and toxic fluids as well as exotic materials or corrosives are usually pumped with mag-drive pumps for this reason.
+Liquids like acids, pollutants and toxic fluids as well as exotic materials or corrosives are usually pumped with these pumps for this reason.
 Mag-drive pumps are also commonly used for high-purity liquids (where leakage would be very costly) and liquids that are hard to seal.
-With mag-drive pumps, there is significant improvements to operator safety and the facility can meet safety regulations more easily.
+With these pumps, there is significant improvements to operator safety and the facility can meet safety regulations more easily.

-Another application for mag-drive pumps is difficult liquids that can crystallize on seal faces, causing the seal to fail.
+Another application for these pumps is difficult liquids that can crystallize on seal faces, causing the seal to fail.
 Engineers use a permanent flush system to avoid this, but the cost of the seal-flush liquid, maintenance and energy consumption increases running costs.
-By using mag-drive pumps, a facility can lower their costs overall.
+By using these pumps, a facility can lower their costs overall.

 Choosing the right material

 Non-metallic options are often lined with polymer to improve corrosion resistance.
-Metal mag-drive pumps can be used for higher temperatures (read more about the importance of temperature and torque on mag-drive pumps).
-The higher costs of mag-drive pumps, however, even when taking into account add-ons like corrosion resistant casing and metallic options, are offset by the life of the pump.
+Metallic pumps can be used for higher temperatures (read more about the importance of temperature and torque on Magnetic-drive pumps).
+The higher costs of these pumps, however, even when taking into account add-ons like corrosion resistant casing and metallic options, are offset by the life of the pump.

 Need advice on magnetic-drive centrifugal pumps?
 We are your industrial pump supplier in Canada.
 Give us a call on 1-800-367-4180 (toll-free).
 Our experts are on hand to help you choose, install, maintain, and monitor a variety of equipment.
 And to answer questions about things you’ve previously tried gone wrong.